freeCodeCamp/guide/src/pages/clojure/vectors/index.md

 ## Retrieving items from a vector

 You can retrieve items from a vector using `get`.
 This is equivalent to using bracket notation to access items in an array in many imperative languages.
-Items in a vector are 0-indexed, counting from the left.
+Items in a vector are 0-indexed, counting from the left:

     var arr = [1, 2, 3, 4, 5];
     arr[0];